I haven't done that because you should see what happened the other day when I, what I was at, sorry.

 And it's not anymore.

-What has be and and it they used to think that that that capitalism was just brutal competition with all kinds of tricks and unfair practices as companies tried to destroy each other and so forth, and then outbuild or outman out inventor out innovate.
+And they used to think that capitalism was just brutal competition with all kinds of tricks and unfair practices as companies tried to destroy each other and so forth and then outbuild or out invent or out innovate.

 Apple is one, for example.

-But the way it's working today, if you have a willing president who is very happy for government to take over or join business, that it's much easier for a CEO to establish a relationship with the president with the administration and let that relationship serve as the primary competitive advantage he has over his uh competitors.
+But the way it's working today, if you have a willing president who is very happy for government to take over or join business, then it's much easier for a CEO to establish a relationship with the president, with the administration, and let that relationship serve as the primary competitive advantage he has over his competitors.

-Most people would think that Walmart, unfettered capitalist, Republicans through and through, great competitors, and yet they are supporting Obamacare, helping Obamacare become reality piece.
+Walmart, most people would think that Walmart, unfettered capitalists, Republicans through and through, great competitors, and yet there they are supporting Obamacare, helping Obamacare become reality piece.

 Why?